Human trafficking in North Macedonia: Protection (2010)

-The largest Macedonian NGO providing protection and assistance to domestic trafficking victims continued to rely primarily on international donors to provide victims with both immediate and long-term comprehensive services for their rehabilitation and reintegration.
-Victims also received reintegration support from Macedonia's 30 social welfare centers located throughout the country.
+The largest NGO of North Macedonia providing protection and assistance to domestic trafficking victims continued to rely primarily on international donors to provide victims with both immediate and long-term comprehensive services for their rehabilitation and reintegration.
+Victims also received reintegration support from North Macedonia's 30 social welfare centers located throughout the country.
 The government provided significant funding to these centers, which are not focused exclusively on helping trafficking victims and, according to NGOs, lack the capacity to fully address the complex and comprehensive needs of domestic trafficking victims.
 These centers assisted seven trafficking victims in 2009, the same number assisted in 2008.
 Aware of this problem, the government is in the process of refurbishing a domestic shelter that will house domestic victims of trafficking.
 In 2009, the Ministry of Labor and Social Policy succeeded in obtaining funding from the national budget for operation of a domestic shelter.

 Although the government drafted legislation to ensure that domestic trafficking victims receive free healthcare, a lack of implementation of this provision resulted in an NGO paying for some victims’ emergency medical care in 2009.
 During the reporting period, the government took over complete financial responsibility for the National Referral Mechanism Office, a coordinating body responsible for monitoring victim identification, referral, assistance, and legal processes.
-Macedonian law provides legal alternatives to the removal of foreign victims to countries where they may face retribution or hardship through both a two-month reflection period and a six-month residency permit.
+North Macedonia's law provides legal alternatives to the removal of foreign victims to countries where they may face retribution or hardship through both a two-month reflection period and a six-month residency permit.
 The government encouraged victims to participate in the prosecution of their traffickers; it reported that three victims provided witness testimony in courts and three assisted in law enforcement investigations in 2009.
 Reportedly, one of the reasons victims do not report their traffickers is because the traffickers tell the victims they have connections with the police.